Esri/offline-editor-js/README.md

 offline-editor-js
 =================

 Offline-editor-js is a family of libraries for building offline capabilities into web mapping applications.
 It's specifically designed to work with the ArcGIS API for JavaScript and ArcGIS Online.
-It enables you to store feature edits, attachments, map tiles and TPKs (Tile Packages).
+With these libraries you can store feature edits, attachments, map tiles and TPKs (Tile Packages).

 Online samples and getting started tutorials are available here: **[http://esri.github.io/offline-editor-js/demo/](http://esri.github.io/offline-editor-js/demo/)**